papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 ## What's next?
 After 3 days of bonding over science, murder hunting, and beach volley, is it already all over? **Not at all!** Keeping our community strong and livy is fundamental, in our opinion.
 If you think so too, here are several other opportunities to cross the boundaries between our institutes:
 - **Postdoc Mixers!** Every now and then, hosted each time in one of our institute, a great opportunity to get together again regularly.
-Next one is on <a href="Postdoc_Mixer_flyer_June2018.pdf">June 7t</a>, 5-7pm at IPAC, rooftop of Keith Spalding building!
+Next one is on <a href="Postdoc_Mixer_flyer_June2018.pdf">June 7th</a>, 5-7pm at IPAC, rooftop of Keith Spalding building!
 - **Astro on Tap!** Every first Monday of the month, at Der Wolfskopt Pub, to give 10-15mn public talks and support our fellow postdocs!
 Next one is on [June 4th](http://www.astro.caltech.edu/outreach/), 7:30-9:30pm!
 - **PAPR 2019!** If you enjoyed this year's retreat, and are looking forward to next year's edition, it's not going to happen by itself!
-Several of your servant SOC members will be gone and the retreat need fresh volunteers to be as awesome as ever!
-We are counting on **you**!
+Several of your servant SOC members will be gone and the retreat need fresh volunteers to be as awesome as ever! **We are counting on you**!

 # PAPR 2018 Program and useful links